beego/beedoc/en-US/install/bee.md

 ### Command new

 `new` can create a new web project.
-You can create a new beego project by typing `bee new <project name>` under `$GOPATH`.
+You can create a new beego project by typing `bee new <project name>` under `$GOPATH/src`.
 It will generate all the project folders and files:

 ```
 bee new myproject